MeichunCai/KataegisPortal/README.md

 ## KataegisPortal

+**This forked version of [MeichunCai/KataegisPortal](https://github.com/MeichunCai/KataegisPortal) uses NAMESPACE file, so that no extra libraries need to be loaded before the package is used (which was necessary in the original package)**

 KataegisPortal is an R package that provides utilities to detect and visualize the Kataegis events from single nucleotide variants (SNVs).